Estate Planning FAQ’s

 What is a revocable living trust?

 A revocable living trust (“RLT”) is a separate entity created for holding title to property for the benefit of a beneficiary.
 A revocable living trust is just that – revocable and changeable by the person who created it.
 With an RLT, you, the property owner are the Settlor, who creates and can amend the trust, the original Trustee, who manages and distributes the property held in trust, and the beneficiary until death, at which time, a Successor Trustee transfers the property to the successor beneficiaries.
 Control over the property remains with the owner(s) during life and the transfer of property after death occurs without probate.
 If you have property in more than one state, a trust can eliminate the need for probate proceedings in multiple jurisdictions.
-Also, if your estate, including life insurance, is sizable and over the estate tax exemption amount ($5,250,000 in 2013), a revocable living trust for you and your spouse can save your beneficiaries tens of thousands in estate taxes.
+Also, if your estate, including life insurance, is sizable and over the estate tax exemption amount ($11.58 million as of 2020), a revocable living trust for you and your spouse can save your beneficiaries tens of thousands in estate taxes.
 In addition, a trust can allow for great specificity with regard to distributions for beneficiaries, asset protection, retirement plan distribution planning to limit income taxes, provisions for special needs children, blended family planning, and provisions to prevent guardianship.

 What is probate and should it be avoided?